luyadev/luya.io/docs/guide/cms/blocks.md

 ```

 ::: tip Block Types
-Read more about details regarding `luya\cms\base\InternalBaseBlock:config()` in [Block Types](blocktypes)
+Read more about details regarding <class name="luya\cms\base\InternalBaseBlock" method="config" /> in [Block Types](blocktypes)
 :::

-As we have switched to `PHPBlock` by default you now have to create also a view file, which is located in the view folder of your application: `app/views/blocks/`.
+As we have switched to <class name="luya\cms\base\PhpBlock" /> by default you now have to create also a view file, which is located in the view folder of your application: `app/views/blocks/`.
 The view itself must have the same name as the class name of your block, e.g. `TextTransformBlock.php`.

 In the example above, the view file should look like this: